terramate-io/terramate/docs/project-config.md

 # Project Config

-Terramate does not require any configurations to work, but in case default behavior is undesirable, these configurations allow you to override it on a per project basis.
+Terramate does not depend on user configuration and comes with a set of sensible defaults.
+Configurations allow you to override any terramate default value.

 Project wide configuration is done via a **config** block inside the **terramate** block: